For more information, please call 304.526.2695

-Teresa joined the Cabell Huntington team in 1996.
+Senior Services Director Teresa Sexton joined the Cabell Huntington team in 1996.
 Before joining Senior Services, she was nurse manager of CHH’s Post-Surgical Unit and Neurology Unit.
 Teresa graduated from Mountain State University, earning her BSN.
 She then went on to earn her MSN and a postgraduate degree in nursing education.
 Teresa has a passion for the care of seniors and maintains a strong focus on continuing education in the geriatric specialty.

-Cabell Huntington is the only West Virginia hospital to earn designation as a Nurses Improving Care for Healthsystem Elders (NICHE) site.
+Cabell Huntington Hospital is the only West Virginia hospital to earn designation as a Nurses Improving Care for Healthsystem Elders (NICHE) site.
 We have maintained NICHE certification since 2006 by continuously training the bedside staff in best practices for older hospitalized adults, providing knowledge and expertise about geriatric care to the entire hospital staff and implementing system-wide improvements in the care of older adult patients.
 As the only national geriatric initiative to improve the care of older hospitalized adults, NICHE provides resources and benchmarks that help us build and sustain high-quality geriatric patient care throughout the hospital.

 Through our affiliation with NICHE (Nurses Improving Care for Healthsystem Elders), Cabell Huntington offers nurses special training to prepare for and earn Geriatric Resource Nurse certification.
 The Geriatric Resource Nurse Program serves as the foundation for improving the geriatric knowledge and expertise of the bedside nurse and implementing system-wide improvement in the care of older adult patients.
-More than 150 nurses across the hospital have completed their training, with more to come.